souffle-lang/souffle-lang.github.io/pages/docs/types.md

 A([2,[3,nil]]).
 .output A
 ```
 Note that in rules, we use the bracket notation to describe a record as an argument.

-Recursively-defined records are allowed in Soufflé.
-The recursion is terminated by the existence of a ``nil`` record.
-Consider the following:
+Consider another record example below,
 ```prolog
 .type IntList = [next: IntList, x: number]
 .decl L(l: IntList)